 On the topic of skimpy outfits, Beyonce switched her concert venue from Kuala Lumpur to the Indonesian capital Jakarta because she would have faced censure for wearing something considered obscene by Islamic law.
 It should be noted that Indonesia has more Muslims than Malaysia, though Indonesia's entertainment is more secular and not as tightly bound by Muslim law as it is in Malaysia or even any Middle Eastern country (with the possible exception of Israel) you can name.

 Michael Jackson's first concert in the country was cancelled and he was banned from performing live in Malaysia because of his infamous crotch-grab dance move.
 The concert was Un-Cancelled a few days later and the ban removed when Jackson promised not to do the crotch-grab for his Malaysian audience (even though this had an unfortunate side-effect of causing the venue of the concert to change).

-In 2012, Erykah Badu was banned from performing in Malaysia due to accidental publication of an image of her wearing, of all things, a temporary tattoo with the name of the Muslim god on it.
-If there is any proof that the MCMC is Too Dumb to Live, this is itnote Firstly, it was a temporary tattoo.
-Secondly, the picture wasn't even meant for publication in Malaysia, the image was stolen off the Internets via a random Google images search.
+In 2012, Erykah Badu was banned from performing in Malaysia due to accidental publication of an image of her wearing, of all things, a temporary tattoo with the name of the Muslim god on it in a local newspaper.
+Yes, this is considered blasphemous to the Muslim religion, but the picture wasn't even meant for publication in Malaysia; the image was stolen off the Internet via a random Google images search.
 And it was a temporary tattoo which has since been removednote It was one of those rub-on tattoos that can be easily washed off with soap and water.
 Needless to say, her Malaysians fans aren't pleased with the ban.

 Access to in-the-clear mailservers (POP3, IMAP or SMTP servers that aren't protected by SSL or TLS) have been blocked by all ISPs - the government claims that this is to stop spammers and scammers.

 IRC port ranges 6667 to 6670 has been blocked by at least one high-speed ISP.
 No reason was given.